KevinGitonga/FutaaLiveStreams/README.md

 This Application is for Test and personal use only it is Against google play store terms of service to publish Applications that infringe on others Copyright.
 I am in no way responsible for your actions incase you think otherwise.
-The Logos for the teams are only used for demonstration purposes are Copyrighted to the respective club owners.
+The Logos and drawables for the teams are only used for demonstration purposes and are Copyrighted to the respective club owners.

 ## License
 Copyright 2020 KEVIN GITONGA